ssvlabs/ssv-rewards/README.md

        "1234500012345000123450001234500012345000123450001234500012345000123450001234500012345000123450001234": "0x1234567890abcdef1234567890abcdef12345678"

     # Alternatively, you can specify redirects using external CSV files:
+    # - You cannot use both `owner_redirects` and `owner_redirects_file` simultaneously.
+Choose one method.
+    # - You cannot use both `validator_redirects` and `validator_redirects_file` simultaneously.
+Choose one method.
     # - Each file must have a header row with "from" and "to" as column names.

-    # - For owner redirects, the "from" column contains owner addresses, and the "to" column contains recipient addresses.
+    # For owner redirects, the "from" column contains owner addresses, and the "to" column contains recipient addresses.
     # Example of owner_redirects_file content:
     # from,to
     # 0x1234567890abcdef1234567890abcdef12345678,0xabcdefabcdefabcdefabcdefabcdefabcdefabcdef
     # 0xabcdefabcdefabcdefabcdefabcdefabcdefabcdef,0x1234567890abcdef1234567890abcdef12345678
-    #
+    owner_redirects_file: owner_redirects_2023_11.csv
-    # - For validator redirects, the "from" column contains validator public keys, and the "to" column contains recipient addresses.
+    # For validator redirects, the "from" column contains validator public keys, and the "to" column contains recipient addresses.
     # Example of validator_redirects_file content:
     # from,to
     # 1234500012345000123450001234500012345000123450001234500012345000123450001234500012345000123450001234,0x1234567890abcdef1234567890abcdef12345678
     # abcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdef,0xabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdef
-    owner_redirects_file: owner_redirects_2023_11.csv
     validator_redirects_file: validator_redirects_2023_11.csv

 rounds: